 - Kappa — The extent of agreement between different measures or reviewers’ interpretations.
 In this case, there is moderate to substantial agreement.[8]Week 14: kappa (Dr. James Degnan) | The University of New Mexico – Department of Mathematics & Statistics

-So as you can see, the ASRS v1.1 is much better at identifying when someone doesn’t have ADHD than when they do, but the 6 first questions of the test can identify almost 70% of people with ADHD.
-Note, however, that the ASRS-5 correctly identifies more than 90% of cases.
+So as you can see, the ASRS v1.1 is much better at identifying when someone doesn’t have ADHD than when they do, but the first 6 questions of the test can identify almost 70% of people with ADHD.
+Note, however, that the ASRS-5 demonstrated sensitivity above 90% in some validation studies.
 So you may want to do that test instead.

 Discussion